As digital transformation does not happen overnight. Embracing the chance with existing systems is just a question of having the required talents.

 When the concept of CDOs emerged, a lot of them fail in their job because the mission wasn’t clear.

-It does not mean you shouldn’t reinforce your organization with talents at all level.
-It means that CEOs have a new chess board to understand in order to create the digital culture shift inside the organization.
+It does not mean you shouldn’t reinforce your organization with talents at all levels.
+It means that CEOs have a new chessboard to understand to create the digital culture shift inside the organization.

-Even if we need to get familiar with technological concept, to put things in movement, people have to talk with transparency.
-It can start with short emails, memos, internal websites, blogs from senior executives where they facilitate the transparency aspects.
+Even if we need to get familiar with the technological concept, to put things in motion, people have to talk with transparency.
+It can start with short emails, memos, internal websites, and blogs from senior executives where they facilitate the transparency aspects.

 CEOs are here to ignite

 Foster collaboration.
-When your employees start to enjoy their work and what they learn it increase productivity and silos crumbles.
+When your employees start to enjoy their work and what they learn it increases productivity and silos crumble.
 Employees need to empathize with one another.
 It builds cohesion.

-Outdated management practice preventing that start to be irrelevant.
-Employees between department aligned each other first and start to manage their managers too.
+Outdated management practices prevent that start to be irrelevant.
+Employees between departments aligned each other first and start to manage their managers too.

-Tell me how does your managers are able to work with employees as coach, not bosses?
+Tell me how do your managers are able to work with employees as coaches, not bosses?
 What does the employee are saying about that?

 Knowledge is necessary for everyone.
 From the CEOs to everyone.
-Usually senior executives are the ones we spare.
-Between those who knows the importance and getting at it, it slows down the movement.
+Usually, senior executives are the ones we spare.
+Between those who know the importance and getting at it, it slows down the movement.